pennatil/Analysis-Notes/README.md

   4. Get the files you need
 * Typeset (Build) it yourself from source.
 Take a look at the [Building](#Building) section

+New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTex, just get the files from the "Output" folder.

 <a name="Contributing"></a>
 Contributing
 ============